andieng/fe-challenge/README.md

       - Create an input field for users to enter a search keyword.
       - Display a list of `Users` (fetched from `https://jsonplaceholder.typicode.com/users`).
       - **Debounced Real-time Filtering:** Implement a debounce mechanism (e.g., 300ms-500ms) for the search input.
 The list should filter _after_ the user pauses typing.

-      - **Multi-Field & Case-Insensitive Search:** The filter should match the search keyword against both the `name` and `username` fields of the User model, and it must be case-insensitive.
+      * **Highlight Search Matches:** When a search keyword is active, highlight the portions of the `name` and `username` fields in the displayed list that match the search term.
+The highlighting should be case-insensitive.
-      - If the search keyword is empty, show the full list of Users.

   2. Advanced Inline User Editing:
       - Enable inline editing of the user's `username` field.
       - Clicking the username should switch it to an editable input field.
       - On blur or Enter key press, attempt to "save" changes.
-      - **Optimistic UI with Rollback:** Reflect changes instantly on the UI (optimistic update).
-However, _simulate_ a backend save operation that takes 500ms and has a **20% chance of failure**.
-If the simulated "save" fails, the UI must gracefully revert the username to its previous state.
       - **Multi-Level Undo/Redo:** Implement a robust undo/redo feature for `username` changes.
 Users should be able to undo multiple previous changes and redo them if desired.
 This state should be managed locally.

 - **Technical**: